DevCycleHQ/js-sdks/README.md

 This allows you to lint and/or test all projects at once.

 ### Publishing a Release
+Setup:
+- run `aws sso login`
+- run `./scripts/brew-install.sh`
+- ensure you're on the main branch with the latest code

-To publish a release, use lerna to create new versions of all changed packages (ensure you do this on the main branch) `yarn lerna:version`
+Then use lerna to create new versions of all changed packages (ensure you do this on the main branch) `yarn lerna:version`

-Push up the new tags and version changes, then run:
+This will automatically push the latest tags and version updates to github.

+To publish the versions to npm, you need a one-time password from our NPM account.

+To publish, run:
 `yarn npm-publish --otp=<one-time password>`

 This will publish all the new versions to npm.
-You must provide the one-time password associated with the NPM account in order to run this command.

 #### js.devcycle.com/devcycle.min.js